 Internal skills development and training

-During the year the Group spent approximately R4.1 million on skills, enterprise and supplier development.
+During the year the Group spent approximately R4.8 million (2019: R4.1 million) on skills, enterprise and supplier development.
 This skills development and training spend was across various management levels.
 100% of this amount was spent on black employees.
 This amount includes time spent by senior managers mentoring junior and middle managers, as well as expenses paid towards tuition for employees on the various training programmes.

 - formal skills plans;